 During this course students will be provided with the concept of optimal patient care, and the overview of the foundations of radiography and the practitioner's role in the health care delivery system.
+This course includes a review of general mathematics and its applications in radiology.
+Students will learn basic formulas and calculations used by radiographers to produce high quality radiographic images.
 The materials will include the physical and psychological requirements of a patient, while closely monitoring the principles, practices and policies of health care organizations, in addition to the professional responsibilities of the radiographer.
-Infection control and standard precautions in radiology.
-Ethics, laws, and patient education.
-Content provides the knowledge base necessary to perform standard imaging procedures of the chest, abdomen, spine, bony thorax, upper/lower extremities, and skull and facial bones.
+Routine and emergency patient care are also discussed.